ewired/gjs-guide/docs/tutorials/gjs-gtk-application-packaging.md

 ##  Runtime API

-The following API will be available to applications, through the package.js module.
+The following API is available to applications through the [package module]().

- * `window.pkg` (`pkg` on the global object) will provide access to the package module
+ * `window.pkg` (`pkg` on the global object) provides access to the package module
- * `pkg.name` and `pkg.version` will return the package name and version, as passed to `pkg.init()`
+ * `pkg.name` and `pkg.version` return the package name and version, as passed to `pkg.init()`
- * `pkg.prefix`, `pkg.datadir`, `pkg.libdir` will return the installed locations of those folders
+ * `pkg.prefix`, `pkg.datadir`, `pkg.libdir` returns the installed locations of those folders
- * `pkg.pkgdatadir`, `pkg.moduledir`, `pkg.pkglibdir`, `pkg.localedir` will return the respective directories, or the appropriate subdirectory of the current directory if running uninstalled
+ * `pkg.pkgdatadir`, `pkg.moduledir`, `pkg.pkglibdir`, `pkg.localedir` return the respective directories, or the appropriate subdirectory of the current directory if running uninstalled
- * `pkg.initGettext()` will initialize gettext.
-After calling window._, window.C_ and window.N_ will be available
+ * `pkg.initGettext()` initializes gettext.
+After calling window._, window.C_ and window.N_ be available
- * `pkg.initFormat()` will initialize the format module.
-After calling, String.prototype.format will be available
+ * `pkg.initFormat()` initializes the format module.
+After calling, String.prototype.format be available
- * `pkg.initSubmodule(name)` will initialize a submodule named @name.
+ * `pkg.initSubmodule(name)` initializes a submodule named @name.
 It must be called before accessing the typelibs installed by that submodule
- * `pkg.loadResource(name)` will load and register a GResource named @name. @name is optional and defaults to ${package-name}
+ * `pkg.loadResource(name)` loads and registers a GResource named @name. @name is optional and defaults to ${package-name}
- * `pkg.require(deps)` will mark a set of dependencies on GI and standard JS modules. @deps is a object whose keys are repository names and whose values are API versions.
-If the dependencies are not satisfied, `pkg.require` will print an error message and quit.
+ * `pkg.require(deps)` marks a set of dependencies on GI and standard JS modules. @deps is a object whose keys are repository names and whose values are API versions.
+If the dependencies are not satisfied, `pkg.require` print an error message and quit.

 ##  Package layout